MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 #### Task 1: Create a new security group

+1. Navigate to the Azure DevOps portal at https://dev.azure.com and open your organization.
-1. Open the eShopOnWeb project, and click on "Project settings" from the left-side bottom menu.
+2. Open the eShopOnWeb project, and click on "Project settings" from the left-side bottom menu.
-2. Open Permissions under General.
+3. Open Permissions under General.
-3. Click on the "New Group" button.
+4. Click on the "New Group" button.
-4. Provide a name for the group, such as "eShopOnWeb Security Group".
+5. Provide a name for the group, such as "eShopOnWeb Security Group".
-5. Add the users you want to be part of the group.
+6. Add the users you want to be part of the group.
-6. Click on the "Create" button to create the group.
+7. Click on the "Create" button to create the group.

     ![Screenshot showing the security group creation.](media/create-security-group.png)